Fran Sánchez Rodrigo

 My role

-My role has helping during the porting process to fix the async loading code of the scenes in consoles, and optimize the GPU and CPU in those levels that needed it.
+My job was to support the porting process by fixing the async scene loading on consoles and optimizing both GPU and CPU performance in the levels that needed it.

 Challenges